Mariomte41/Portfolio/README.md

+# Data analysis and Data science

-# Project details are stored in the individual .md files
+Project details are stored in the individual .md files